-Gender issues touch on numerous aspects of the RMI Framework, including for example:
+Gender issues touch on numerous aspects of the RMI Framework both at the corporate- and mine-site-level, including for example:

-- Gender balance in senior management positions and Board membership, as well as in the overall workforce of mining companies (indicators B.02.2, MS.01); - Measures to enable the participation of women in community engagement and community investment programmes, e.g. enabling women as well as men to benefit from support for business development and local procurement (indicators D.03.1, D.04.1, D.04.2); - Companies' assessments of the impacts of their activities on women, and efforts by companies to track and improve their performance on managing these impacts (indicators D.04.3, D.07.1); and - Company systems to protect women workers from genderbased harassment and violence and to address the specific health and safety needs of women workers (E.01.3, E.01.4).
+- Gender balance in senior management positions and Board membership, as well as in the overall workforce of mining companies (indicators B.02.2, MS.01); - Measures to enable the participation of women in community engagement and community investment programmes, e.g. enabling women as well as men to benefit from support for business development and local procurement (indicators D.03.1, D.04.1, D.04.2, MS.02, MS.03, MS.04, MS.05, MS.06, MS.08, MS.09); - Companies' assessments of the impacts of their activities on women, and efforts by companies to track and improve their performance on managing these impacts (indicators D.04.3, D.07.1, MS.14); and - Company and operational systems to protect women workers from gender-based harassment and violence, to address the specific health and safety needs of women workers, and to enable their participation in engagement and training programmes (E.01.3, E.01.4, MS.10, MS.11, MS.12, MS.13, MS.15).